-There were 19,114 ASPREE participants - 16,703 people from Australia and 2,411 people from the United States.
+ASPREE participants included a little over 19,000 participants.
+16,703 people from Australia and 2,411 people from the United States participated.
 Study participants were monitored for just over 4 1⁄2 years during the intervention phase and will continue to be monitored.